calyn05/next-auto-rolls/README.md

 - create a `.env` file in the root of the project or rename the `.env.example` file to `.env`
 - add the necessary environment variables in the `.env` file
+- make sure that your private key is not shared with anyone
+- and that you add the key of your staking wallet

 ## Running the app